KA071/codepath-iOS-prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-I had a little difficulty pairing the button to the code, but I restarted the project over again and it worked.
+I had a little difficulty pairing the button to the code, but I realized I had to change the button to an action and then it worked!

 ## License